Minute 0–15: Search Seriously

 The two questions that filter the trade are: what tool do you use for my chassis, and what's your flat-rate range for this job.
 Honest operators answer both in under 60 seconds.
 The scam operators stall on both.
 Every customer who calls us armed with those two questions saves themselves $150-$400 on average — that's the entire trick.

-— ALOA Master Automotive Locksmith (MAL), 14 years experience, DFW metroplex (anonymized)
+— a NASTF-registered Fort Worth automotive locksmith, ALOA Master Automotive Locksmith (MAL) credential, DFW metroplex (anonymized)

 A real-world example